-Python 3.9 is the default Python version because it has been around for a while and is relatively stable.
+Python 3.8 is the default Python version because it has been around for a while and is relatively stable.
+Once Python 3.9 matures, it will eventually become the default Python version.

 PyOxidizer's tests are run primarily against the default Python version.
 So adopting a non-default version may risk running into subtle bugs.